Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 \subsection{Comparison with Baseline Evolutionary Algorithm}

-We run each algorithm under consideration on all five of these synthetic cities over eleven different values of $\alpha$, ranging from $0.0$ to $1.0$ in increments of $0.1$.
-This lets us observe how well the different methods perform under a range of possible preferences, from the extremes of the operator perspective ($\alpha = 0.0$, caring only about $C_o$) and passenger perspective ($\alpha = 1.0$, caring only about $C_p$) to a range of intermediate perspectives.
-The constraint weight is set as $\beta=5.0$ in all experiments, the same value used in training the policies.
-We found that this was sufficient to prevent any of the constraints in \autoref{sec:tndp} from being violated by any transit network produced in our experiments.
+We ran each algorithm under consideration on all five of these synthetic cities over eleven different values of $\alpha$, ranging from $0.0$ to $1.0$ in increments of $0.1$.
+This let us observe how well the different methods perform over a range of possible user preferences, including the extremes of the operator perspective ($\alpha = 0.0$, caring only about $C_o$) and passenger perspective ($\alpha = 1.0$, caring only about $C_p$) as well as a range of intermediate perspectives.
+In all of these experiments, we set the constraint weight $\beta$ to $5.0$, the same value used in training the policies.
+We found that this was sufficient to prevent any of the constraints listed in \autoref{sec:tndp} from being violated by any transit network produced in our experiments.

-Because these algorithms are stochastic, for each city we perform ten runs of each algorithm with ten different random seeds.
-For algorithms that make use of a learned policy, ten separate policies were trained with the same set of random seeds (but using the same training dataset), and each was used when running algorithms with the corresponding random seed.
-The values reported are statistics computed over the ten runs.
+Because these are stochastic algorithms, for each benchmark city we ran each algorithm ten times with ten different random seeds.
+For algorithms that make use of a learned policy, we trained ten separate policies with the same set of random seeds (but using the same training dataset), and used each policy when running algorithms with the corresponding random seed.
+The values we report are statistics averaged over these ten runs.

 We first compared our neural evolutionary algorithm (NEA) with our baseline evolutionary algorithm (EA).
-We also compare both with the initial networks from LC-100, to see how much improvement each algorithm makes over the initial networks.
+We also compared both with the initial networks from LC-100, to see how much improvement each algorithm makes over the initial networks.
 In the EA and NEA runs, the same parameter settings of $B=10, IT=400, E=10$ were used, following the values used in~\cite{nikolic2013transit}.